madetech/blog/posts/introduction_to_agile_scrum.md

 ##Putting this into practice
-So, how does all of this work within Made?<br /><br />
+Now lets look at how this works at Made:

-1) **Before the project **We'll typically kickoff a project by running a story planning workshop.
-(You can see the presentation we use for this here.)[Link to Nick's deck].
-In this workshop we'll capture an initial product backlog and work with the attendees to prioritise stories into an appropriate order.
-We'll take the backlog back to the team and run an initial high level pa
+1. **Before the project starts - **We'll typically run a story planning workshop.
+In this workshop we'll capture an initial product backlog from the attendees and work together to prioritise stories into an appropriate order.
-2) **Before the first sprint** - We'll run a Planning Poker session with the entire team.
-We'll add Story Point estimations to the highest priority items in the Product Backlog and create a sprint candidate for review by the Product Owner
+2. **Before the first sprint - **We'll run a high-level Planning Poker session with the team.
+We'll add Story Point estimations to the items in the Product Backlog and work with the Product Owner to agree a first sprint.
-3) **Kickoff sprint** - We'll then move into the sprint.
-Each
+3. **Sprint starts - **The team will work their way through the User Stories within the Sprint Backlog.
+4. **Daily Standups - **Each morning at 10am the team will get together to have their Daily Standup.
+5. **Showcase - **At the end of the Sprint, the team will organise a Showcase session, where the completed work is demoed to key stakeholders and feedback is captured.
+6. **Sprint Planning & Retrospectives - **Following the showcase, the team will get together to have the next sprint planning session.
+Any feedback will be included in the backlog and the next sprint will be agreed.
+If necessary, a sprint Retrospective will take place.
+7. **Repeat - ** The next sprint starts and we repeat from step 3 onwards.

 ##Where next?
-In more recent years, Agile principles have started to be adopted by non-software projects and you see XX
+In recent years, we've seen Agile principles being adopted by non-software teams such as by the [Lonely Planet legal team](http://lunatractor.com/not-just-an-it-thing-our-book/lonely-planet-legal-affairs-smart-people-lean-work-practices-innovation/), [teachers of degree courses](https://www.petroc.ac.uk/content/courses/computing-it-electronics/foundation-degree-in-computing-north-devon) and [by marketing teams](http://www.agile-ux.com/2010/12/23/agile-marketing-why-marketers-love-it/).
+We find this really interesting and are looking forward to seeing Agile being used cross-functional departments and the impact this will bring to organisations and teams across the world.